Trust-Anchor-Group/NeuroAccessOnboarding/README.md

 [IoT Gateway](https://github.com/PeterWaher/IoTGateway), and make sure the compiled files of the `NeuroAccessOnboarding` solution is run with it.

-### Configuring service

-You configure the service via the browser, by navigating to the `/NeuroAccess/Settings.md` resource.
-There you setup the domain of the Onboarding Neuron that will be used to authenticate requests.

 ### Gateway.config

 To simplify development, once the project is cloned, add a `FileFolder` reference